Airbnb to rent out Moulin Rouge’s secret room

 The three one-night stays will be in a secluded room that has been designed to transport guests back in time to the late 19th century.
 Few are aware of the space inside the windmill, which has never been open for public access.

-Guests can request to book the three individual one-night stays on June 13, 20 and 27 at airbnb.com/moulinrouge.

-The Moulin Rouge first opened in the Jardin de Paris, at the foot of the Montmartre hill as a dance hall in 1889 and featured a cabaret show that included the first cancan, a high-energy, physically demanding dance that featured high kicks.
+The Moulin Rouge first opened in the Jardin de Paris, at the foot of the Montmartre hill as a dance hall in 1889 and featured a cabaret show that included the first cancan, a high-energy, physically demanding dance featuring high kicks.

 The front of the building was decorated with glittering electric lights, which were a novelty at the time, with a huge red windmill at the very front of the building.